grassator/bdd-for-c/README.md

 ## Available Statements

 The `bdd-for-c` framework uses macros to introduce several new statements to the C language that are similar to the built-in statements, such as `if`.

 These macros are implemented to be syntactically identical to the built-in statements.
-Among other things, this means that for the statements that expect a body, the body can be either empty (by terminating it with a semicolon), contain one statement, or contain a code block (a list of statements):
+Among other things, this means that for the statements that expect a body, the body can be empty (by terminating it with a semicolon), contain one statement, or contain a code block (a list of statements):

 ```c
 #include "bdd-for-c.h"